 People who know me for my Revit books and presentations are often surprised to hear that I have also written books on hand sketching and SketchUp.
-This week’s post takes a break from Revit and focuses on Enscape’s support for SketchUp.
-Using a few keywords in your material names and placing special ‘Enscape Objects’ such as light sources, one can quickly turn a SketchUp model into a work of art!
+This post takes a break from Revit and focuses on Enscape’s support for SketchUp.
+This post will walk you through some best practices for lighting in SketchUp with Enscape.
+Simply placing special ‘Enscape Objects’ such as light sources, one can quickly turn a SketchUp model into a work of art!

 Unlike Revit, SketchUp does not have a way to facilitate light sources.
-To deal with this shortcoming, the Enscape team created a tool within SketchUp, to add special objects which are recognized in Enscape; light sources, sound sources and proxy objects.
+So, to enable us to put lights in SketchUp, the Enscape team created a tool to add special objects which are recognized in Enscape; light sources, sound sources and Linked Models (i.e. proxy objects).
 In this post, I will focus on the light sources.

-The next two images simply show the exhibit model in the native SketchUp application.
-This is a commercial lobby composed of various items downloaded from SketchUp’s 3D Warehouse.
+The next image simply shows the exhibit model in the native SketchUp application.
+This is a private residence sample project developed by the Enscape team.
 Take a minute to notice the various light fixtures and materials employed.

-To place a light source, from within SketchUp, select Extensions -> Enscape -> Enscape Objects as shown in the image below.
+To place a light source from within SketchUp, select Extensions -> Enscape -> Enscape Objects, or click the same command on the Enscape toolbar, as shown in the image below.

 Starting the Enscape Objects command

 The Enscape Objects dialog appears.
-From here you can place new objects and edit previously placed ones.
+From here, you can place new objects and edit the previously placed ones.

 Simply use the regular SketchUp Move and Copy tools on the Enscape light sources.